-At every turn, every role has been most satisfying when I’ve used my writing and editing skills, my curiosity and empathy, my love of collaboration to help people shine brighter.
+Every role has been most satisfying when I’ve used my writing and editing skills, my curiosity and empathy, my love of collaboration to help people shine brighter.

-I started as a TV reporter
+I started as a TV reporter in country NSW.

 As a reporter, you bring together the people with stories to tell and the people who need to hear them.
 I’m still proud of helping get a second police officer for one small town, where the lone officer was burned out from having to deal with car crash after car crash on a bad stretch of highway.
 Our story highlighted the unseen cost of the road toll and within months another officer was sent there.

 Behind the camera was better

 When I moved to Nine News Sydney, I also moved behind the camera and found my passion – producing and sub-editing to bring out the best in the reporters’ work.
 I loved it.
 I was an adrenaline junkie so my favourite role was putting the news to air – nothing like live tv to get the heart racing.
 From news, I went on to produce for the Today Show and got to work with Liz at last.
 It was my favourite job of all and I left only because my heart was pulled back to Perth and my family.